neurite/mac-os-dev-notes/README.md

 ### vim

-Run `vim --version` should see "-python3", the target is to add Python 3 support "+python3".
+Run `vim --version` should see "-python3", the target is to add Python 3 support so that "+python3".

 Befroe we proceed, make sure the Xcode Command-Line Tools are installed.

 The source code of `vim` is checked out into `~/Downloads` and is compiled there.
 The compiled code is deployed to `~/Applications`.
+The `vim` in `~/Downloads` is zipped and moved to `~/Packages`.
 Here are the steps:

 1. `cd ~/Downloads`
 2. `git clone https://github.com/vim/vim.git`